Shopping Links

 None exists.

-Content Guide
+Parental Guide

 A rather destructive space battle, but no onscreen death, and essentially no other objectionable material.
-I'd call it 10-up, though even younger viewers are probably fine.
+I'd call it 10-up, though younger viewers are probably fine.

 Violence: 2 - Lots of people die, but it's all abstract.